Starship Hospital: Facilities

-Design

-The main Starship building opened on 18 November 1991 on the grounds of Auckland City Hospital.
-Its name was chosen to appeal to children and young people and to reflect the building's design.
-The building has a central atrium lit by natural light and designed to a rainforest theme with a playground.
-Each of its five levels is painted a different colour, with a symbolic meaning: aqua for the Pacific Ocean; orange for land; blue for sky; yellow for sunshine; and pink for health.

-The building was designed by Stephenson & Turner architects to fit on a small sloping site.
-Having rooms curve around the atrium avoids long institutional corridors and reduces walking distance for staff and patients.

-Medical

 Facilities include inpatient and outpatient services as well as community-based services such as Community Child Health and Disability Service, Safekids and Paediatric Home Care.
 The building has nine wards and a capacity of 219 beds.
 Besides the main building, Starship has outpatient clinics for the Auckland region in Tamaki, West Auckland and North Shore, as well as being associated with approximately 45 Outreach Clinics throughout the country.

 Starship Hospital is the major trauma centre for children in the Auckland region, and the tertiary major trauma centre for children in the Northland, Auckland, and northern parts of the Waikato region.
+It also has its own Emergency Department separate from the main hospital.

 The Green Lane Paediatric and Congenital Cardiac Service, based at Starship Hospital, provides national treatment for paediatric and adult congenital heart problems.

-Others
+Radio Lollipop

-The volunteer group Radio Lollipop operate a hospital radio station, as well as visiting children with games and entertainment in the evenings.
+The volunteer group Radio Lollipop operates a hospital radio station, as well as visiting children with games and entertainment in the evenings.

-The hospital includes a number of food outlets and a convenience store.